meteatamel/knative-tutorial/docs/11-autobuild.md

 # Automatic Build

-In the [previous lab](10-dockerbuild.md), we built and pushed a container image to Docker Hub manually.
+So far, we built and pushed container images manually.
 But it doesn't have to be manual.
-You can actually configure your Knative Service to automatically build when there's a change.
+You can configure your Knative Service to automatically build when there's a change.

 There's [Orchestrating a source-to-URL deployment on Kubernetes](https://github.com/knative/docs/tree/master/serving/samples/source-to-url-go) tutorial in Knative docs that explains how to do this and more but we will go through the steps here as well.